TobyKLight/VL.PolyTools/README.md

 # Version History

+V1.4.1
+* Fixed a Polygon2DPlus helpatch
+* Added new function RadialSort as a way to generate a polygon from unordered points, in simple cases.

 V1.4.0
 * !Breaking Change!
 Fixed error in the Polygon2DPlus Join method that takes 3D polygon points and a normal
 * !Breaking Change!
 Renamed 'LineSegmentIntersectsBox' to just 'LineIntersectsBox' to make consistent with similar functions